ChemeketaCS/csweb/content/assignments/cs290/current/finalProject/_index.md

 You should display some information about related objects and links to them.

+**Writeup Question 1:**
+What data did you work on?

+### Page Cohesiveness - 5 pts

+The individual pages use a consistent navigation scheme and basic styling.
+The primary  navigation looks similar across all the pages.
+There is a logical "home" page to the site.

+It is fine if "something extra" features that someone adds to their pages are make them stand out.
+But, they should still share some of the same basic page structure and navigation.

+*One score awarded to everyone on team.*

 ### Supports Create/Update/Delete operations - 30 pts

 Provide ways to delete records, update existing records, and add new records.
-You must support editing the associations for your object (reference(s) to other data items).
+You should support editing the associations for your object (reference(s) to other data items).

 Delete operation should make sure nothing else in the database still refers to the removed